-Each September parents must submit a new/updated (2-sided) emergency card.
-This card provides us written permission to dispense acetaminophen or ibuprofen during the school day.
-Please be sure to circle yes or no on the card.
-No choice on the card will indicate permission denied.
-If the medical office is not in possession of a current emergency card, early dismissal privileges and dispensing of acetaminophen (generic for Tylenol) will not be permitted.
-If any health problems are noted on the card, please state whether it is a current or past condition and what medication or treatment is used to help.
+Each September parents must complete new/updated emergency information.
+This provides us written permission to dispense acetaminophen or ibuprofen during the school day.
+Please be sure to circle yes or no. No choice will indicate permission denied.
+If the medical office is not in possession of current emergency information, early dismissal privileges and dispensing of acetaminophen (generic for Tylenol) will not be permitted.
+If any health problems are noted, please state whether it is a current or past condition and what medication or treatment is used to help.